Kedah FA state football team

-Kedah FA state football team (Pasukan Bola Sepak Negeri Kedah), also known as Kedah FA, is a Malaysian professional football club based in Alor Setar, Kedah.
+Kedah FA state football team (Pasukan Bola Sepak Negeri Kedah), also known as Kedah FA, is a Malaysian developmental football club based in Alor Setar, Kedah.
 The club is governed and funded by the Kedah Football Association, representing the state of Kedah in the second-tier Malaysia A1 Semi-Pro League.
 The club's home ground is 32,387 capacity Darul Aman Stadium.

 History

-Kedah FA state football team was revived at the Malaysian football scene by participating in the second-tier Malaysia A1 Semi-Pro League, with developmental squad.
+Kedah FA state football team was revived at the Malaysian football scene by participating in the second-tier Malaysia A1 Semi-Pro League.
 The Amateur Football League (AFL) has announced clubs for the 2025–26 Malaysia A1 Semi-Pro League season.
 Among them is Kedah FA, alongside Kedah Darul Aman, which had previously been expelled from the Malaysia Super League due to licensing issues.
+Kedah FA state football team is a separate entity and does not inherit the history or honours of Kedah Darul Aman.